CanadaHonk/blog/content/post/lambda.md

 ## How?
 Enter Porffor

 [Porffor](https://porffor.dev) is my JS engine/runtime that compiles JavaScript ahead-of-time to WebAssembly and native binaries.
 What does that actually mean?
-It means you can do this:
+You can compile JS files to tiny (<1MB), fast (millisecond-level) binaries:

 ```sh
 ~$ bat hi.js